co-cart/co-cart/readme.txt

 = 2.6.0 =

-* This plugin update improves optimization for future releases of WooCommerce and CoCart Pro.
+* Improves plugin optimization for WooCommerce 4.5 and future releases of WooCommerce and CoCart Pro.